 The question naturally arises whether the UK will be able to remain within the UPC system when it ceases to be a member state of the EU in March 2019.
-The approach taken by the UKIPO and the UK Government has been to proceed with ratification and implementation, although that will now be a question for the next Government.
+The approach taken by the UKIPO and the UK Government has been to proceed with ratification and implementation.

 Academic and industry commentators are divided, but there are highly respected jurists who maintain that the UPC Agreement can be lawfully amended in such a way as to accommodate the UK post-Brexit.
 Agreement with the EU may also be needed; a consequence of the framing of the UPC Agreement within the structure of EU constitutional law.

 It is fair to say that the other participating states are keen that the UK should participate, and continue to do so post-Brexit.

 NOT LEGAL ADVICE.
 Information made available on this website in any form is for information purposes only.
 It is not, and should not be taken as, legal advice.
 You should not rely on, or take or fail to take any action based upon this information.
 Never disregard professional legal advice or delay in seeking legal advice because of something you have read on this website.
 Gowling WLG professionals will be pleased to discuss resolutions to specific legal concerns you may have.